APPLYING

 Am I allowed to continue working for my internship company after the completion of the program?

-No. Scholarship funding is contingent on all participants returning to their home countries and institutions to work in domestic capital markets for a minimum of two years after completing the program.
-Funding is subject to claw-back conditions if this does not take place.
+No. All program participants must return to their current employment for at least two years after the completion of the program.
+Scholarship is subject to claw-back conditions if this does not take place.
 The J-1 visa also does not allow returning to the US to work for at least two years.

-Participants are strongly encouraged to maintain regular communication with their home country employers throughout the program, and employers are expected to prepare a clear career path for participants’ return.
+Participants are strongly encouraged to maintain regular communication with their home country employers throughout the program.

 Visa & Onboarding